bsdpot/potluck/nomad-server/README.md

 The REMOTELOG parameter is the IP address of a remote syslog server to send logs to.

 The IMPORTJOBS parameter is a binary flag to turn on automatic job imports.
 You must include steps to copy-in `jobname.nomad` to `/root/nomadjobs/` and set this parameter to value of `1` to enable the import and running of copied-in nomad jobs.

+The RAFTMULTIPLIER parameter is an optional setting to decrease sensitivity in a cluster.
+The default is 1 and you can experiment with values 2-5 if problems with leader elections.

 # Usage